Marketing has problems.

 This spring, we unveiled the AMA’s first ever intellectual agenda in our almost 80-year history that features what we believe are the “seven big problems” confronting marketing.
 The seven big problems will drive content for the entire AMA community: a multi-faceted and diverse group of professionals in marketing and sales, academic researchers and educators, and collegiate marketing hopefuls.

 The AMA’s intellectual agenda seeks to serve as a big tent source of guidance and inspiration that includes both theoretical and applied knowledge that will ultimately provide actionable insights, frameworks, tools and resources for the AMA community.
-We’ve created a living document that can evolve along with the AMA community and the discipline of marketing itself.
+We’ve created a living document that can evolve along with the AMA community, the AMA’s scholarly outlets, and the field of marketing itself.
+This agenda fuels new initiatives and encourages conversations between industry and academe.

 A devout belief that “thinking” is what defines the human experience drives our intellectual agenda.
 In that vein, part of what you value is the ability to actually stay above and apart from the din and the fray that might influence your ability to be actionable.
 And that’s what the seven big problems aim to address—how you can best be both objective and action-oriented.